-Measure D2: Addresses deferred maintenance Reduce deferred maintenance
+Measure D2: Projects impact on reducing deferred maintenance

 Describe in detail how this project reduces the HEIs deferred maintenance backlog.
 The scoring has been assigned to the categories listed within the Facilities Inventory Classification Manual (FICM).
 If the institution does not have replacement cost data, the NMHED is requesting that the HEI use \$325 per GSF.